yqh/ece350/README.md

-## ECE 350 RTX Project Repository
+## ECE 350 Winter 2021 RTX Project Repository

-This repository contains the University of Waterloo ECE 350 Real-Time Opearting Systems Lab materials released to students.
-It has multiple branches.
+This branch is for the University of Waterloo ECE 350 Winer 2021 Real-Time Opearting Systems Lab materials released to students.
+The hardware is Intel DE1-SoC FPGA board.
+The processor is a dual-core ARM Cortex-A9.

-### The master branch.
-It is for the most recent offering.

-### The other branches
-The other branches are named as `<Term>-<Processor>`.
-For example "F20-CM3" branch is for Fall 2020 term offering where ARM Cortex-M3 processor was the RTX designed for.

 ## File structures
 ### `manual`